A Brief History of Network Technology

 Because Ethernet is a protocol and not a type of cable, there are many different kinds of Ethernet cables available.
 You might choose a fiber optic version for networking over a long distance.
 If you require power over Ethernet (PoE) then copper is required.
 Read more about fiber optic vs copper here.
 You may opt for Cat6 cable vs Cat5e for better speeds, or vice versa for price reasons.

-Whatever your needs, trueCable has the Ethernet cable and expertise to help you pick the right set up for your network, whether it’s at home or the office.
+Now that you have a brief history of network technology under your belt, trueCable has the Ethernet cable and expertise to help you pick the right set up for your network, whether it’s at home or the office.
 Contact us today for more information!

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.